yasithdev/pdf-links-service/docs/index.rst

 ---------------------------------------

 Links to the web break all the time.
-Broken links appear in two forms:
+This behavior is observed in two forms:
 1) Link Rot (where following the link yields a HTTP 404 error or equivalent) and
 2) Content Drift (where the content following the link are changed over time, possibly to a point where it loses all similarity with the originally linked content)